Middlebury Union High School

 Middlebury Union High School (MUHS) is an Addison Central Unified School District public high school in Middlebury, Vermont.
 Located at 73 Charles Avenue, it had 537 students in grades 9–12 for the 2019–2020 school year.

-The high school has a newspaper, the "Tiger's Print," that is published 4-6 times a year as a supplement to the local Addison Independent newspaper, and online.
 The school's mascot is the tiger, and its colors are black and orange.
-The high school dates back to the 19th-century.
+The school has many sports teams that have brought home multiple D1 and D2 State Championships over their existence.
+The winningest team at the school is the Tigers Girls Nordic Skiing team, having won by far the most State Championships out of The high school's sports teams.
+The school dates back to the 19th-century.